citelao/cse132-site/_assignments/03-cricket.md

 ### The basic system

-1. Wire an LED output to the digital output pin of your choice (skipping 0 and 1), include a series resistor, and attach it to ground (this is the same as the discrete LEDs we wired in studio).
+1. Wire an LED output to the digital output pin of your choice (avoiding digital output pins 0 and 1), include a series resistor, and attach it to ground (this is the same as the discrete LEDs we wired in studio).
 Make sure you can turn it on and off.
 2. Connect the center, output pin of your temperature sensor to an analog pin.
 Then attach the power pin to `+5V` and the ground pin to `GND`.
 If you hold the pins of your temperature sensor towards you and point the flat notch up, the source pin is on the left (pin 1) and the ground pin is on the right (pin 3).

 	Make sure you can `analogRead()` from it, even if you haven't set `analogReference()` yet.
-3. Write a simple delta time loop to `analogRead()` the temperature at 4 Hz (4 times a second).
-For now, just `Serial.print()` it out, without any conversion.
+3. Write delta time code to `analogRead()` the temperature at 4 Hz (4 times a second).
+For now, just `Serial.print()` the return value from `analogRead()`, without any conversion.
 4. Set `analogReference()` to `INTERNAL`.
 This will change what each value of `analogRead()` corresponds to (`1023` will now correspond to $1.1V$, not $5V$), which will be important when you...
-5. Convert the raw `analogRead()` value into a temperature, first by converting the raw value into a voltage, then into a temperature from the [spec sheet for the TMP36](http://www.analog.com/media/en/technical-documentation/data-sheets/TMP35_36_37.pdf).
+5. Convert the raw `analogRead()` value into a temperature.
+Mathematically this is a two step procedure, first converting the raw value into a voltage (i.e., understanding what voltage the temperature probe is generating given the A/D counts returned from `analogRead()`), then into a temperature from the [spec sheet for the TMP36](http://www.analog.com/media/en/technical-documentation/data-sheets/TMP35_36_37.pdf).

 	The spec sheet provides a **scale factor** ($\frac{mV}{C}$) of how much output voltage changes for every degree Celsius and a base voltage that is output at $25^{\circ} C$.
 With that data point and the slope, you can create an equation that transforms voltage into temperature and vice versa.
 While the counts returned by `analogRead()` are of type `int`, you likely will want to use variables of type `float` to perform the computation and store the resulting temperature value.
+ 	While the above description is for a two step transformation, feel free to combine the two steps into a single mathematical expression that gives temperature (in degrees C) when provided a return value from `analogRead()`.

 	Print out both the raw A/D counts and the converted temperature value until you are confident that your temperature is right.